-All the Schemes may deal through securities markets established in an EEA State on which transferable securities admitted to official listing in the EEA State are dealt in or traded.
+All the Schemes may deal through securities markets established in the UK and any EEA State on which transferable securities admitted to official listing in the EEA State are dealt in or traded.

 In addition, up to 10 per cent in value of any Scheme may be invested in transferable securities which are not approved securities.